apptainer/singularity-userdocs/environment_and_metadata.rst

 --------------------------

-If you set a variable on your host called ``SINGULARITYENV_xxx`` *before* you run a container, then it will appear as the environment variable ``xxx`` inside the container:
+If you set a variable on your host called ``SINGULARITYENV_xxx`` *before* you run a container, then it will set the environment variable ``xxx`` inside the container:

 .. code-block::